grafana/grafana/docs/sources/enterprise/access-control/manage-rbac-roles.md

 ### Create custom roles using the HTTP API

 The following examples show you how to create a custom role using the Grafana HTTP API.
 For more information about the HTTP API, refer to [Create a new custom role]({{< relref "../../http_api/access_control.md#create-a-new-custom-role" >}}).

+> **Note:** You cannot create a custom role with permissions that you do not have.
+For example, if you only have `users:create` permissions, then you cannot create a role that includes other permissions.

 The following example creates a `custom:users:admin` role and assigns the `users:create` action to it.